katiearriagam/Marbles/README.md

 - Is the code maintainable?

 ### Please write good code!
+Some of the attributes we look for in 'good' code are:
+- Readability
+- Mantainability
+- Scalability
+- Organized in an adequate path
+- ... :)

 #### C# and XAML conventions
 Marbles is written in C# and XAML.
 If you wish to contribute with the projects, please, make sure you are familiar with the coding standards for these languages.